propan/geheimtur/README.md

 #### Form-based

-You can use `interactive` interceptor to redirect users to the login page when they are requested to be authenticated by a guard.
+You can use the `interactive` interceptor to redirect users to the login page when they are requested to be authenticated by a guard.
-At this moment, it accepts only one configuration option - `:login-uri`, by default users are redirected to `/login` page.
+At this moment, it accepts only one configuration option - `:login-uri`, by default users are redirected to the `/login` page.

 ```clojure
 (defroutes routes